Boolean dimension and tree-width: The branching program for Theorem

 \textbf{Case 2 ($m_{xy}$ is strictly below $\root{x}$)}.
 In this case $N_{>,\Gamma}$ simply calls the subprogram $\mathcal{B}_{\Gamma}$ guaranteed by Lemma~\ref{lem:mega-lemma} for the vertices $\root{x}$ and $\root{y}$ and returns the same value as $\mathcal{B}_{\Gamma}$.

 This finishes the description of the branching program.
 It is clear by the construction that it really returns $1$ if and only if $x\leq y$ in $P$.

-One final thing we need to do in order to prove Theorem~\ref{thm:main} is to count how many permutations does this branching program use.
-For this first note that for fixed $\Gamma$ (resp.~fixed $\Delta$) the child node $N_{>,\Gamma}$ (resp.~$N_{<,\Delta}$) of the node $N_{\Gamma,\Delta}$ is the same for every $\Delta$ (resp.~every $\Gamma$) -- we think of them as being identical copies of the same node -- and hence depend on the same set of permutations, namely $3$ permutations related to the Set Membership Tool (Tool~\ref{cor:set-memb}), the left-first-search and right-first-search order of the vertices of $T$ (the same for every node) and the $3^{|\Gamma|+1}-1$ (resp.~$3^{|\Delta|+1}-1$) permutations related to the subprogram $\calB_{\Gamma}$ (resp.~$\calB_{\Delta}$).
-In addition to this the root node uses two more permutations to identify the case $x=y$, which in total gives at most
+One final thing we need to do in order to prove Theorem~\ref{thm:main} is to count how many linear orders does this branching program use.
+For this, first note that for fixed $\Gamma$ (resp.~fixed $\Delta$) the child node $N_{>,\Gamma}$ (resp.~$N_{<,\Delta}$) of the node $N_{\Gamma,\Delta}$ is the same for every $\Delta$ (resp.~every $\Gamma$) -- we think of them as being identical copies of the same node -- and hence depend on the same set of linear orders, namely three linear orders related to the Set Membership Tool (Tool~\ref{cor:set-memb}), the left-first-search and right-first-search order of the vertices of $T$ (the same for every node) and the $3^{|\Gamma|+1}-1$ (resp.~$3^{|\Delta|+1}-1$) linear orders related to the subprogram $\calB_{\Gamma}$ (resp.~$\calB_{\Delta}$).
+In addition to this the root node uses two more linear orders to identify the case $x=y$, which in total gives at most